 To the best of our knowledge, well-posedness, i.e., bounded invertibility of the instationary Stokes operator for the combined pair of velocities and pressure has not been established before.
-Compare the discussion at the end of [Tem79, Ch.III, §1.5] where regularity of the pair of velocities and pressure is established only under additional smoothness conditions on the right-hand side.
-This well-posedness of the instationary Stokes operator, and more generally of the linearized instationary Navier-Stokes operator, is an essential ingredient for any numerical solution method that applies to the simultaneous space-time formulation of the (Navier-) Stokes equations for the combined pair of velocities and pressure (cf. [PR94]).
+Compare the discussion at the end of [Tem79, Ch.III, $\S1.5$], where regularity of the pair of velocities and pressure is established only under additional smoothness conditions on the right-hand side.